More about: Best Things To Do At Nyc'S Jewish Quarter

 For this reason, the community came up with an ingenious solution called eruv or free zone.
 It is a demarcation built with transparent wire with the intention of establishing a perimeter where you can do certain activities such as pushing a baby stroller or a wheelchair without breaking the law.

 In fact, just started Lee Avenue, if you look closely you can see a thread that surrounds several areas of the neighborhood creating this safe space.
 It should be in perfect condition with no breaks in all the streets it runs through.
 In case it is not, on Friday morning a maintenance crew fixes it together with the supervision of a rabbi so that on Friday afternoon, when Shabbat begins, everything is ready.
-And you may not believe it, but there are about 20 miles of eruv in Manhattan.
+And you may not believe it, but in Manhattan there are about 20 miles of eruv.

 Travel responsibly

 Visitors don't pay too much attention and are used to seeing them pass through the neighborhood, but it's a good idea to be considerate on your tour of South Williamsburg.
-The streets of Brooklyn's Jewish Quarter are not just a mere decoration for tourists.
+The streets of Brooklyn's Jewish Quarter are no mere decoration for tourists.

-Even if their clothing, hairstyles or any other detail catches your attention, try not to make them feel uncomfortable and don't stare at them with curiosity.
+Even if their clothing, hairstyles or any other detail catches your attention, try not to make them feel uncomfortable by staring at them with curiosity.
 Be respectful when taking pictures because they don't like to be the constant focus of the cameras.

 Social norms